Coca-Cola blames ad agency for map showing Crimea as part of Russia

 Russia annexed the peninsula from Ukraine in March 2014, leading to condemnation from Western governments which imposed sanctions on Russia in response.
-Only a handful of countries have recognized Crimea's incorporation into Russia.
+Only a handful of countries have recognised Crimea's incorporation into Russia.

 In a statement on Wednesday, Coca-Cola said: "We, as a company, don't support any political movements.
-The company has removed the post and apologizes for the situation that occurred."
+The company has removed the post and apologises for the situation that occurred."

 Coca-Cola said that the map, which appeared on Dec.
 30 on Coca-Cola's page on VKontakte, a Russian social networking site similar to Facebook, had been changed by an advertising agency without Coca-Cola's approval.